robric/nephio-testings/README.md

 ```

 Finally we execute a script that generates a yaml manifest (003-network-topo.yaml) for the rawtopologies.topo.nephio.org CRD.
 The script captures the IP address (172.18.0.12) that was  allocated to the leaf router (srlinux).
+This actually does not seem to do anything.
+Maybe this information is provided to show the vision, if so this should be more explicitely mentionned.

 ```
 ubuntu@ubuntu-vm:~$ ./test-infra/e2e/provision/hacks/network-topo.sh
 ubuntu@ubuntu-vm:~$ kubectl apply -f test-infra/e2e/tests/003-network-topo.yaml

+ubuntu@ubuntu-vm:~$ docker inspect  net-free5gc-net-leaf | grep IPA
+[...]
+                    "IPAddress": "172.18.0.12",

+### This IP will be pushed the rawtopologies manifest/CRD

 ubuntu@ubuntu-vm:~$  kubectl get rawtopologies.topo.nephio.org  -o yaml
 apiVersion: v1